October 2017 Māori Law Review

 Both Victoria and South Australia have a range of frameworks that address elements of treaties such as the transfer of lands, subsistence and cultural rights, economic benefits and compensation.
 It will be essential for these governments to address many of these issues and more within a relationship of parity.

-Considering this relationship has lacked to date, it is easy to question whether these proposals from governments are genuine as well as whether these processes will be fully implemented and funded.
+Considering the lack of such a relationship to date, it is easy to question whether these proposals from governments are genuine as well as whether these processes will be fully implemented and funded.

 Irrespective, a change in the relationship, or at least the discussion about the relationship, has begun.